project-chip/connectedhomeip/examples/lock-app/mbed/README.md

     procedure. **LEDs 1-4** blink in unison when the factory reset procedure is initiated.

--   _Pressed for less than 3 s_ &mdash; Initiates the OTA software update
+-   _Pressed for less than 3 s_ &mdash; Delete all fabric IDs and start BLE advertising
-    process.
-This feature is not currently supported.

 **Button 1** &mdash; Pressing the button once changes the lock state to the opposite one.